 20th Sunday Year C

 The year was 587 BC and the Babylonians had invaded Jerusalem.
-The prophet Jeremiah conveyed the will of God to the people by prophesising defeat at the hands of the Babylonians.
+God revealed the truth to the prophet Jeremiah.
+Jeremiah conveyed the will of God to the people by prophesising defeat at the hands of the Babylonians, a very unpopular thing to say.
 This has angered the king’s officials.
 With a king too weak to object, officials threw Jeremiah in a well to drown him in the mud.
 Jeremiah suffered for his faith and was rescued through the intervention of Ebed-melech, a righteous official of the king.
-Hence, as in Jeremiah’s case, suffering can be a result of our pursuit of a noble cause.
+The king’s officials plotted against Jeremiah for proclaiming the truth.
+In proclaiming God truth, we too may face the same treatment.
+The story teaches to stay strong and commit ourselves to God’s truth, for God will deliver the righteous from the hands of his enemies.

+If the message of the First Reading and Gospel discomfort us, the Second Reading explains to us that we are not alone.
 The Second Reading likens life to a race where one has to suffer before finally reaching the final goal – the attainment of eternal glory.
-It reminds us that the suffering we endure in nothing compares to what Jesus underwent.
-For our sake, Jesus “endured the cross, disregarding its shame” (verse 2).
+In standing for the truth, it is inevitable that we encounter setbacks.
+The passage urges us to always look to Jesus, “who for the sake of the joy that was set before him endured the cross, disregarding its shame” (verse 2).
 It is true that for most of us, our sufferings will never get to the point where we lose our lives (verse 4).
-Nevertheless, it is possible (in fact, likely) that we will be asked to carry the crosses that accompany our faith, in other words, to suffer for our faith.
+Nevertheless, it is possible (in fact, likely) that we will be asked to carry the crosses that accompany our faith.
 In suffering for our faith, we emulate our Lord Jesus Christ and are unified with Him on His cross.
-Hence, suffering can be a result of our pursuit of Christ.